Resources for Radical Job Shop Owners

 The Machine: A Radical Approach to the Sales Function by Justin Roff-Marsh

-If you plan on having a sales team or even just one sales guy, this book will help maximize thier effectiveness.
+If you plan on having a sales team or even just one sales guy, this book will help maximize their effectiveness.

 The Radical Job Shop Owner’s Podcast List